GrishmaWaskar/Prediction-with-Regression/README.md

 # Result:
 - Achieved an accuracy of [0.27466] on the test set.
-- Achieved a Mean Squared Error of [7643.44].
+- Achieved a R-squared value  [0.33].